 The mission of the American Bar Association Commission on Law and Aging is to strengthen and secure the legal rights, dignity, autonomy, quality of life, and quality of care of elders.
 It carries out this mission through research, policy development, technical assistance, advocacy, education, and training.
 The Commission publishes a wide array of professional and consumer guides on issues in law and aging and detailed analysis of laws and policies that impact older Americans.

-The National Senior Citizens Law Center (NSCLC) is a nonprofit organization whose principal mission is to protect the rights of low-income older adults.
-Through advocacy, litigation, and the education and counseling of local advocates, NSCLC seeks to ensure the health and economic security of those with limited income and resources and access to the courts for all.
+Justice in Aging is a nonprofit organization whose principal mission is to protect the rights of low-income older adults.
+Through advocacy, litigation, and the education and counseling of local advocates, Justice in Aging seeks to ensure the health and economic security of those with limited income and resources and access to the courts for all.